Loading...

 8. Veterans United

-Veterans United is a mortgage lender for both new and existing homeowners in the United States offering refinancing, VA loans, USDA loans, and home equity loans.
-Veterans United strives to provide honor and respect to all of our veterans, their spouses, and their children.
+Veterans United is a mortgage lender for new and existing homeowners in the United States.
+It offers refinancing, VA loans, USDA loans, and home equity loans.
+Veterans United strives to honor and respect all of our veterans, their spouses, and their children.

 See Related: Ways to Invest in Cobalt